William Oliver O'Dell

 O'Dell kept busy, going 5-5 with a 2.64 ERA in the split 1966 season, but a mysterious ailment sapped his strength.
 He lost weight and had no energy.
 Late in the season, his weight shrunk from 180 to 148 pounds.
 The 33-year-old pitcher spent one month in the hospital with the baffling illness.
 He was finally diagnosed with Addison's disease, a malfunction of the adrenal glands which makes it impossible for a person to retain salt in their body.
 Since his illness was found, O'Dell has taken cortisone daily.
 Billy ended his career in 1967 when he was released by the Pirates on September 1st.
 He finished out his 13-year major league run with 105 wins and 100 losses and a 3.29 ERA.

-He is now retired in Chester, South Carolina, after being employed as a personnel manager at Newberry Mills, a cotton textile mill.
+He retired in Chester, South Carolina, after being employed as a personnel manager at Newberry Mills, a cotton textile mill.
 In 1976, the hero of Newberry was inducted into the South Carolina Athletic Hall of Fame.
+He died in Newberry, SC in 2018 at the age of 85 of complications from Parkinson's Disease.

 - 2-time AL All-Star (1958 & 1959)